x37ts52/email-format-checker/README.md

 ## What will be checked?

 1. Email address can not be empty
-2. It compares whether email and email are alike
+2. It compares whether email and emailRepeat are alike
 3. Email adress will be checked if there is an at-sign and a dot

 ## License